 Zucchini also requires some space but work so well in raised beds.
 These plants provide great shade for plants such as spinach in the garden and benefit from the nutrients left behind by spinach, too.
 Pair zucchini with garlic to repel aphids and do you remember when I said to plant nitrogen loving plants with beans?
 Zucchini is a great candidate for your nitrogen loving vegetable!

-I’ve read that collard greens need a lot of room to grow and get large, and that might be true, but last season I grew multiple small plants and got a ridiculously plentiful harvest.
+I’ve read that collard greens need a lot of room to grow and get large but last season I grew multiple small plants and got a ridiculously plentiful harvest.
 For this vegetable, you want to allow is adequate sunlight and moist, fertile soil.
 Collard Greens are also a great companion vegetable to plant in your garlic bed.
-Since garlic is a root vegetable and Collar Greens need room to grow upwards, plant these two together to maximize your space like you’ll be doing with your spinach and zucchini.
+Garlic is a root vegetable and collard greens need room to grow upwards.
+Plant these two together to maximize your space like you’ll be doing with your spinach and zucchini.

-I’d love to hear about what you’re growing this Spring Season!
+I’d love to hear about what you’re growing this spring season!
 You can email or leave me a comment below.
 Any tips and tricks you have are greatly appreciated, too.
-Gardeners helping gardeners, Y’all!
-If you’re looking for a great fertilizer, check this one out!

 - How to Plant a Vegetable Garden for Beginners